elemaudio/docs/docs/packages/offline-renderer.md

 The official package for rendering Elementary applications offline, whether in Node.js or in the browser.
-Often this is used for file-based processing (reading files, processing them, and writing them to disk), though the actual encoding/decoding to and from file is not handled here, just the actual audio processing.
+Often this is used for file-based processing (reading files, processing them, and writing them to disk), though the actual encoding/decoding to and from file is not handled here, just the audio processing.

-Note that, while the command line renderer ([Node Renderer](./node-renderer.md)) currently requires the separate Elementary command line binary, this renderer actually runs properly in Node.js itself.

 ## Installation